 A key starting point with the agile project debrief is to set the tone by opening a welcome for all team members to partake.
 Once this is established, you can address how the sprint was overall from start to finish.
 In this case, the most effective way is to get the scrum leader to ask each member of the team to summarize the objectives of the project.
 The manager will then analyze if they felt those were achieved and what could be done in the future by them as an individual and the team as a whole.

 The team should work through the positives and negatives of the project before the scrum leader continues to type up the project report.

 35. How Do You Minimize Team Anxiety As An Agile Manager?

 It’s your job to ensure that team morale is kept high and that your team remains comfortable throughout the project.
-One way to minimize anxiety within your team is to hold daily team scrum meetings in the morning where the team’s morale is boosted through a speech outlining the work plan for the day, this also gives the team members an opportunity to raise any concerns that they might have with the scrum leader.
+One way to minimize anxiety within your team is to hold daily team scrum meetings in the morning where the team’s morale is boosted through a speech outlining the work plan for the day, this also allows the team members to raise any concerns that they might have with the scrum leader.

 - What Is PMI-ACP?
 Eligibility Requirements And Syllabus